ubc/compair/README.md

 You can control data accessibility for certain sensitive fields with the following settings

-`EXPOSE_EMAIL_TO_INSTRUCTOR`: Set to 1 to allow instructors to see and modify email address for students in any of their classes (off by default).
+`EXPOSE_EMAIL_TO_INSTRUCTOR`: Set to 1 to allow instructors to see and modify email address for students in any of their classes (disabled by default).
 Instructors can see email info by exporting their class lists or view one of their student's profiles.

-`EXPOSE_CAS_USERNAME_TO_INSTRUCTOR`: Set to 1 to allow instructors to see CAS username for students in any of their classes (off by default).
-Instructors can see cas username info by exporting their class lists
+`EXPOSE_THIRD_PARTY_USERNAMES_TO_INSTRUCTOR`: Set to 1 to allow instructors to see CAS/SAML usernames for students in any of their classes (disabled by default).
+Instructors can see CAS?SAML username info by exporting their class lists

 Google Analytics Web Tracking
 -----------------------------